Improved bounds on Fourier entropy and Min-entropy: Better bounds on Fourier Min-entropy

+This inequality follows from using either $f$ or $-f$ in Eq.~\eqref{eq:linear-relation}, depending on whether $\fc{f}{\emptyset}$ is positive or not. \end{enumerate} The size bound on $S$ follows because when $H$ is a subcube the Fourier expansion of $\mathds{1}_{H}$ is supported on monomials of degree at most $\mathsf{co\text{-}dim}(H)$.
+We end the remark here and continue with the proof of the theorem. \end{remark}

-\paragraph{Part~(\ref{min-vs-rpdt}).} Consider a randomized parity-decision tree $R_\mu$ computing $f$ with probability at least~$2/3$.
-Let $\mathcal{T}$ be the set of deterministic parity decision trees such that $R_\mu$ assigns a non-zero probability to every $T\in \mathcal{T}$.
-By Definition~\ref{def:rdt}, it then follows that $\E_x\E_{T\sim \mu} [f(x)T(x)]\geq 1/3$.
-This also shows~that
+\paragraph{Part~\ref{min-vs-rpdt}} Consider a randomized parity-decision tree $R_\mu$ computing $f$ with probability at least $2/3$.
+Let $\mathcal{T}$ be the set of deterministic parity-decision trees such that $R_\mu$ assigns a non-zero probability to every $T\in \mathcal{T}$.
+By definition, it then follows that $\E_x\E_{T\sim \mu} [f(x)T(x)]\geq 1/3$.
+This also shows that

 On the other hand, one can upper bound the last expression in Eq.~\eqref{eq:r2-lb} as follows

 Putting together Eq.~\eqref{eq:r2-lb} and Eq.~\eqref{eq:r2-ub} we have,